 8. Focusing on your current/most recent job, not on the job you’re going for

-Too often, I’ll see resumes that contain all the keywords and buzzwords that are relevant to their current job, but will only serve to make the jobseeker seem like an “outsider” to the employer they want to work for (and as we say at the Five O’Clock Club, everyone wants to hire insiders).
+Too often, I’ll see resumes that contain all the keywords and buzzwords that are relevant to their current job, but will only serve to make the jobseeker seem like an “outsider” to the employer they want to work for (and everyone wants to hire insiders).
 If you are a business analyst in a financial services company, and want to move to the pharmaceutical industry, don’t highlight how you “increased ROI on credit card balances by 25%” since pharma could care less about credit card balances.
 Just say “increased ROI by 25%.”
 Get it?

 9. Tiny fonts, narrow margins